rabe42/vue-electron-template/readme.md

 I moved to management, years ago.
 But I have to keep track on new technologies.
 My approach is, to create simple applications, with a quite small user group (me), to check which kind of tools are needed to get a full fledged environment: (Code, Test, Deploy, Log, Monitor).

 In this particular case, I focus on cloud software with a heavy offline use-case.
+This is why I like to include a distributed NoSQL database into the game.

 ## Components

 For the development I'm using Visual Studio Code.
-But I will not put any of my configuration into this project.
+But I will not put any of my configurations into this project.
 As I learned, that the development environment should work without assumptions about the used environment.
 This is why I try with this project also to rely just on NPM as build tool.
 Everything beyont the standard node.js environment should be mentioned in this section.

 ### electron ###
 The JavaScript framework for creating platform independent UI applications.